 In this tab a new firmware can be uploaded to be later flushed on the nodes.
 Firmware updates can be done on the Node page.

 In this tab you can upload your own floor plans or any custom images that will be displayed in the topology overview.
 You can have multiple images, but only one active topology image, which can be changed with the help of the radio button in the table.
 Every image has fields "width" and "height", which define how large will be the topology area.
 They shouldn't necessarily correspond to the dimensions of the image.
 The larger the dimensions the deeper you will be able to zoom in topology overview.

 In this tab you can upload files that can be later uploaded to a node, or multiple nodes.
 You will find the same form on the Node page, and all the files uploaded through that form will end up here in the managed list.

-This page allows you to create, update and delete users.
+This page allows you to create, invite, update, and delete users.
 Admin users are marked with the Cog icon.

 Admin users can execute management functions, such as change settings, send commands, upload files, etc.

 Simple users can only view the information without any influence on the Hive.